microsoft/PSRule.Rules.Kubernetes/README.md

 For issues with rules and documentation please check our GitHub [issues](https://github.com/BernieWhite/PSRule.Rules.Kubernetes/issues) page.
 If you do not see your problem captured, please file a new issue and follow the provided template.

-If you have any problems with the [PSRule][project] engine, please check the project GitHub [issues](https://github.com/BernieWhite/PSRule/issues) page instead.
+If you have any problems with the [PSRule][project] engine, please check the project GitHub [issues](https://github.com/Microsoft/PSRule/issues) page instead.

 ## Getting the modules

-This project requires the PowerShell module PSRule.
+This project requires the `PSRule` PowerShell module.

 You can download and install these modules from the PowerShell Gallery.